You are here

 Adult Undergraduate Scholarships & Financial Aid

-Felician College recognizes that many families may need assistance in meeting the cost of a college education.
+Felician University recognizes that many families may need assistance in meeting the cost of a university education.
 The Financial Aid Office is trained to assist students and families in completing the financial aid process and receiving the maximum amount of aid based on eligibility in all the financial aid programs.

 In order to be considered for scholarships and financial aid, students must:

-- Be accepted by the College for admission to a degree or certificate program, and
+- Be accepted by the university for admission to a degree or certificate program, and

 - File the Free Application for Federal Student Aid (FAFSA).
 The application is available on-line at www.fafsa.ed.gov.
-The Felician College federal code is #002610.
+The Felician University federal code is #002610.